 Interment.net is a publisher of cemetery transcriptions for use by genealogists and local historians.
-Visitors use our online library to help them locate burials of their family and friends, trace their family history, and learn something about cemeteries in general.
+We maintain an online archive of transcriptions that spans tens of thousands of cemeteries across the world.
+Visitors use our online library to help them locate burials of their family and friends, trace their family history, and learn about local history.

-About 500,000 people each month visit Interment.net to use the online library, making us one of the most popular FREE genealogical references on the Internet.
+About 500,000 people each month visit Interment.net to use our archive, making us one of the most popular FREE genealogical references on the Internet.

 Many of the transcriptions published here are of cemeteries that no longer exist.
 Hence, Interment.net provides a place where cemeteries can be preserved in documentation and used by generation after generation.